Sony A9 vs Nikon D850

 The Sony Alpha A9 and the Nikon D850 are two professional cameras that were announced, respectively, in April 2017 and July 2017.
 The A9 is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Sony has a resolution of 24 megapixel, whereas the Nikon provides 45.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Nikon provides 45.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A9 vs Nikon D850